Love potato salad? Learn how to make the best easy, creamy, simple potato salad with just a handful of ingredients.

-Homemade Potato Salad
+Classic Potato Salad Recipe

-(The great thing about living in Florida, is that the weather is already hot enough to get out and grill for the holiday).
+(The great thing about living in Florida is that the weather is already hot enough to get out and grill for the holiday).

 In the past, I’ve always run down to the grocery store and picked up a couple of containers of pre-made potato salad.

 I decided to combine a couple of different recipes, and my husband–my official taste tester–loved it!

 The fun thing about the recipe is that it can be changed and adapted for a more southern, old-fashioned, or spicy flavor.

 - Chopped celery

 - Yellow mustard

 - Hard boiled eggs (diced)